sal55/langs/mfeatures.md

     setlength1(&length)
     setlength2(length)

-setlength1 uses explicit & and ^ operator, setlength2 uses implicit operators.
+setlength1 uses explicit & and ^ operators, setlength2 does things implicitly.
 This also means it's not possible to pass a nil pointer.

 ### Nested Functons
-Functions can be nested, but in a limited manner because a nested function can't access the stack-frame varkables of its enclosing functions.
+Functions can be nested, but in a limited manner because a nested function can't access the stack-frame variables of its enclosing functions (that is difficult to implement).
 But it can still access static variable, named constants etc of those functions.

 ### Multiple Return Values
 An experimental feature limited to 3 scalar return types: